Rotating Love: The dynamical tides of spinning Newtonian stars: Mode-sum representation

 \subsection{Rotating stars}

 We now turn our attention to the general case of rotating stars.
+This problem has been re-visited in recent years, particularly in the context of describing Jupiter's tidal Love numbers \citep{2021PSJ.....2..122L, 2022ApJ...925..124D}.
+However, as we will note, there are important details that still need to be satisfactorily explained.
+Specifically, the issue of the $l$-multipole coupling that exists with rotation, along with which modes sit in the sum, has not previously enjoyed the attention it deserves.
+Additionally, in the past, there has been confusion surrounding the orthogonality of the modes when rotation is accounted for \citep{1995ApJ...449..294K,1997ApJ...490..847L,1999MNRAS.308..153H}.
+In this section, we attempt to rectify these issues and make all relevant details clear.
+Indeed, this will be important if we want to connect observations of tides with the oscillation modes of the body.

 Based on the discussion in \cref{sec:Normal modes of oscillation}, the mode solutions to the eigenvalue equation \eqref{eq:QuadraticEigenvalue} are treated as a complete set and, thus, it is possible to decompose a generic displacement in the spirit of \cref{eq:NonRotatingDecomposition}.
-However, even though the eigenvectors $\{ \xi_\alpha^i \}$, which satisfy the orthogonality relation~\eqref{eq:RotatingOrthogonalityCondition}, are linearly independent, the decomposition~\eqref{eq:NonRotatingDecomposition} is no longer practical as the equations of motion for the amplitudes $\{ a_\alpha \}$ do not, in general, decouple \cite{2001PhRvD..65b4001S}.
+For rotating stars, mode solutions for frequencies with the opposite sign remain degenerate, providing a similar eigenvector basis $\{ \xi_\alpha^i \}$ with linearly independent entries that satisfy the orthogonality relation~\eqref{eq:RotatingOrthogonalityCondition}.
+However, the decomposition~\eqref{eq:NonRotatingDecomposition} is no longer practical as the equations of motion for the amplitudes $\{ a_\alpha \}$ do not, in general, decouple \citep{2001PhRvD..65b4001S}.
 This can be illustrated by replacing the decomposition~\eqref{eq:NonRotatingDecomposition} in the perturbed Euler equation~\eqref{eq:PerturbedEuler}, which, making use of the eigenvalue equation~\eqref{eq:QuadraticEigenvalue} and the orthogonality condition~\eqref{eq:RotatingOrthogonalityCondition}, gives

 Given that the inner product $\langle\xi_\alpha,\xi_\beta\rangle$ does not vanish for the modes of a rotating star, this inevitably leads to a coupling of all the equations of motion of different modes.